How to Take Spirulina for Better Effects

 Continue reading to find out more about its properties and what it can do for your health, as well as when and how to take spirulina in the most effective way.
 You can’t miss it!

-Spirulina is a blue-green algae that can be found in low-salinity, alkaline, warm waters.
+Spirulina is a blue-green alga you can find in low-salinity, alkaline, warm waters.
 Its name originates in its curious spiral-shaped structure.
 However, its scientific name is Arthrospira.

-It is one of the most complete and nutritious foods, which NASA demonstrated in 1988 by incorporating spirulina into the diet of astronauts.
+It’s one of the most complete and nutritious foods, which NASA demonstrated in 1988 by incorporating spirulina into the diet of their astronauts.

 The Aztecs also consumed it to increase their strength when they had to tackle important physical tasks.
 Plus, it’s also an excellent supplement for athletes.

 Thanks to its excellent nutritional values, spirulina is very effective for treating all kinds of deficiencies as well as improving some disorders.
 Let’s take a look at its composition:

 - First of all, it’s one of the best vegetable sources of proteins, which are of high biological value and are highly digestible.
 It’s about 65 to 70% protein.